kami4ka/Shnake/README.md

 ## How can I try this incredible thing?
+:exclamation::exclamation::exclamation:CoinHive currently blocked by AdBlock and other browser ad-blocking extensions, so, please, disable AdBlock first.:exclamation::exclamation::exclamation:

+Already disabled?
 No problem!
-Here is link: https://kami4ka.github.io/Shnake/index.html
+Here is a link: https://kami4ka.github.io/Shnake/index.html